-Medical certificate - the examiner must check that the applicant holds a medical certificate, medical exemption or equivalent allowing them to exercise the privileges of the licence.
+Medical certificate - the examiner must check that the applicant holds a Class 1 medical certificate or a medical exemption allowing them to exercise the privileges of the licence.
 (Refer to FEH 2.9 table 1 for a summary of medical requirements.)